kamalmulani/NimbleMeet/README.md

 3. Chat in between calls.
 4. Schedule meetings.
 5. Restrict the meetings and have control over who can join it.
-6. Have a conversation before and after the meeting.
+6. Have a chat conversation before and after the meeting.
-7.	a meeting logs to access all your meetings in one place.
+7. Has a meeting logs to access all your meetings in one place.
-8. Authenticaion.
+8. Email Authenticaion.
 9. Manage your user profile.
 10. Responsive UI.